itsmysterybox/video-share/README.md

 # VideoShare

+> This project was started as learning purposes and is no longer maintained.

 VideoShare is a video sharing platform written in PHP.
 Users can upload, watch, like & comment a video, see trending, subscription, suggested & liked videos.
 They can subscribe to the channels and more..

 ### Table of Contents